MisterToaCarney/jeopardy/README.md

 # Jeopardy
 A Jeopardy game board.

-This software is an application of the [electron framework](https://electronjs.org/)
+This software is an implementation of the [electron framework](https://electronjs.org/)